microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/directoryaudit.md

 # directoryAudit resource type

-This resource represents the directory Audit items and its collection
+This resource represents the directory audit items and its collection.

 ## Methods